lycheeverse/lychee/CONTRIBUTING.md

 If you would like to contribute a new feature, the best way to get started is to ask for some early feedback by creating an issue yourself and asking for feedback.

+## Development Workflow

+1. Create a new development branch for your feature or bugfix.
+2. Make your changes and commit them.
+3. Run `cargo test` and `cargo clippy` to make sure your changes don't break anything.
+   We provide a few `make` targets to make this easier:
+   - `make lint` runs `cargo clippy` on all crates
+   - `make help` lists all available targets
+4. Push your changes to your fork and create a pull request.

 ## Thanks!

 No matter how small, we appreciate very contribution.
 You're awesome!